Using gas safely

 Take care when using lawn mowers, brush cutters or digging in the garden so you do not damage gas pipes or your gas meter assembly.

-Take care using flammable products
+Using flammable products

 - Do not pour petrol near a gas appliance or flue outlet – petrol fumes may be ignited by the appliance flame.